 The vegetation is a lush assemblage of warm-season grasses and forbs, with scattered, small trees almost always present.
-In the Potomac gorge, where the greatest environmental and floristic variation is found, prairies occurring on and just above the channel shelf often have a savanna-like growth of stunted green ash (Fraxinus pennsylvanica), swamp white oak (Quercus bicolor), silky dogwood (Cornus amomum ssp. amomum and ssp. obliqua), and other floodplain trees.
+In the Potomac gorge, where the greatest environmental and floristic variation is found, prairies occurring on and just above the channel shelf often have a savanna-like growth of stunted green ash (Fraxinus pennsylvanica), swamp white oak (Quercus bicolor), silky dogwood (Cornus amomum and Cornus obliqua), and other floodplain trees.
 Prairies occurring on a higher, less frequently flooded bedrock terrace contain upland trees such as white ash (Fraxinus americana), post oak (Quercus stellata), and pignut hickory (Carya glabra).
-Dominant grasses in both variants are usually big bluestem (Andropogon gerardii), indian grass (Sorghastrum nutans), and switchgrass (Panicum virgatum var. virgatum), with little bluestem (Schizachyrium scoparium) also abundant on higher, drier terrace outcrops.
-Other generally characteristic plants include blue wild indigo (Baptisia australis var. australis), violet bushclover (Lespedeza violacea), whorled rosinweed (Silphium trifoliatum var. trifoliatum), Culver's-root (Veronicastrum virginicum), freshwater cordgrass (Spartina pectinata), narrow-leaved mountain-mint (Pycnanthemum tenuifolium), flattened spikerush (Eleocharis compressa), smooth veiny peavine (Lathyrus venosus), and heart-leaved golden-alexanders (Zizia aurea).
-Species characteristic of the Potomac River prairies include western sunflower (Helianthus occidentalis ssp. occidentalis), dense blazing star (Liatris spicata var. spicata), tall tickseed (Coreopsis tripteris), and rough dropseed (Sporobolus clandestinus).
-Species characteristic of the James River prairies include eastern Sampson's snakeroot (Orbexilum pedunculatum var. psoralioides), northern obedient-plant (Physostegia virginiana ssp. virginiana), and American purple vetch (Vicia americana).
+Dominant grasses in both variants are usually big bluestem (Andropogon gerardii), indian grass (Sorghastrum nutans), and switchgrass (Panicum virgatum var. virgatum), with little bluestem (Schizachyrium scoparium var. scoparium) also abundant on higher, drier terrace outcrops.
+Other generally characteristic plants include blue wild indigo (Baptisia australis var. australis), violet bush-clover (Lespedeza frutescens), whorled rosin weed (Silphium asteriscus var. trifoliatum), Culver's-root (Veronicastrum virginicum), freshwater cordgrass (Spartina pectinata), narrow-leaf mountain-mint (Pycnanthemum tenuifolium), flattened spikerush (Eleocharis compressa var. compressa), veiny pea (Lathyrus venosus), and common golden-alexanders (Zizia aurea).
+Species characteristic of the Potomac River prairies include western sunflower (Helianthus occidentalis ssp. occidentalis), dense blazing star (Liatris spicata var. spicata), tall coreopsis (Coreopsis tripteris), and rough dropseed (Sporobolus clandestinus).
+Species characteristic of the James River prairies include Sampson's snakeroot (Orbexilum pedunculatum var. psoralioides), northern obedient-plant (Physostegia virginiana ssp. virginiana), and American vetch (Vicia americana var. americana).

 Riverside Prairies often occur in patch-mosaics with Riverside Outcrop Barrens, but are readily distinguished by their dense grassland vegetation (vs. sparse vegetation on the outcrops).References: Fleming (2007), Fleming and Coulling (2001), Lea (2000), Rawinski et al .
 (1996).